Senior Developer vs Lead Developer: Which One Do You Need?

 • The ability to work well on a team, collaborating with others instead of attempting to do everything alone

-So, what is a lead developer?
-While there's some overlap, lead developers typically take on a much wider range of responsibilities than senior devs.
+While there's some overlap, lead developers typically take on a much more comprehensive range of responsibilities than senior devs.

 Leads are accountable for keeping the entire project on track, providing technical direction, and managing the team overall, not just writing code and mentoring junior devs.
 Here's what you should expect from your lead devs.